 Nevada judges are also aware that applying for unemployment insurance is confusing.
 It is easy for well-meaning people to make honest mistakes, especially for Nevadans who speak little or no English.6

 Typical errors are writing the wrong social security number, miscalculating earnings, and forgetting to report freelance income.
-As long as the prosecution cannot demonstrate beyond a reasonable doubt that the defendant acted with intent to defraud, the UI fraud charges should be dismissed.
+As long as the prosecution cannot demonstrate beyond a reasonable doubt that you acted with intent to defraud, the UI fraud charges should be dismissed.

 3.3.
 Mistaken identity

-In some UIF cases, defendants turn out to be the victims of identity theft.
-The real culprits steal the defendant’s personal information in an attempt to collect benefits for themselves.
+In some UIF cases, you may be the victim of identity theft.
+The real culprits stole your personal information in an attempt to collect benefits for themselves.

 Typical evidence in these cases includes electronic records, surveillance video, and recorded communications.
-If the prosecution cannot show that the defendant is the one who propagated the fraud, then the case should result in a dismissal.
+If the prosecution cannot show that you are the one who propagated the fraud, then the case should result in a dismissal.

-UIF is likely a deportable crime in Nevada, especially if the defendant obtained several thousands of dollars in unearned benefits.
+UIF is likely a deportable crime, especially if you obtained several thousands of dollars in unearned benefits.
 Aliens facing NRS 612.445 charges are encouraged to consult with experienced counsel who may be able to negotiate a charge reduction to a non-deportable offense.

-Defendants who have their UIF charges dismissed can pursue a criminal record seal right away in Nevada.
-Otherwise, the waiting period to apply for a record seal depends on what category of crime the defendant was convicted of:7
+If you have your UIF charges dismissed, you can pursue a criminal record seal right away in Nevada.
+Otherwise, the waiting period to apply for a record seal depends on what category of crime you were convicted of:7

 Class of UIF conviction in Nevada